-Indiana University of Pennsylvania (IUP) is required by Federal Law 668.34 (Federal Register/Vol. 75, No. 209, October 29, 2010) to define and enforce the standards of Satisfactory Academic Progress in measurable standards to determine a student’s
+Indiana University of Pennsylvania (IUP) is required by Federal Law 668.34 (Federal Register/Vol. 75, No. 209, October 29, 2010) to define and enforce the standards of Satisfactory Academic Progress in measurable standards to determine

-continuous progress in a program leading to a degree are eligible for Title IV, state, and institutional financial aid.
+who are making continuous progress in a program leading to a degree are eligible for Title IV, state, and institutional financial aid.

 Title IV Financial Assistance Programs include the following:

 Maintaining Satisfactory Academic Progress at IUP for Title IV assistance purposes is defined as being in compliance with Satisfactory Academic Progress Policy (SAP).
-Inability to meet the guidelines of this policy results in a loss of funding
+Inability to meet the guidelines of this policy results in a loss of

-from all Title IV programs.
+funding from all Title IV programs.
 IUP cannot waive the Satisfactory Academic Progress requirement for any student in order to allow them to receive federal financial assistance.